Frequently Asked Questions

 No, all the rooms at Tsutsujiso are strictly private - no sharing with other guests will occur.

 Is there a bathroom and toilet inside the room?

 The only accommodation type with bath and toilet inside is the Japanese cottages.
 Yurts and trailers (caravans) do not have them inside, but the shared toilets are located close to them.
 As to bath, we have coin-operated shower booths (100 yen/10 min; open 24/7; no amenities equipped) and bathtubs (1,100 yen/hour; prior reservations required; open 5 pm-12 pm; towels and soaps provided).

 Are there cups, plates, and cutlery inside the room?

-No. However we provide paper cups and tea bags for free (a kettle for tea can be found in the room).
+No. However we provide paper cups and tea bags for free in the rooms.
 Ask the receptionist for more information.